aalfiann/reSlim/readme.md

         * Auth.php (Default classes for handling authentication in reSlim way)
         * BaseConverter.php (Core for encryption that used in reSlim)
         * CustomHandlers.php (Default handle message in reSlim)
+        * Mailer.php (For sending mail in reSlim)
+        * Upload.php (Default classes for user upload management in reSlim)
         * User.php (Default classes for user management in reSlim)
     * logs/
     * routers/